Born-Oppenheimer approximation for a harmonic molecule: INTRODUCTION

-In Sec.~\ref{sec:model} we present the model and obtain a dimensionless Hamiltonian operator in a set of variables that allows the exact separation of the motion of the center of mass.
-In Sec.~\ref{sec:exact} we solve the Schr\"{o}dinger equation exactly.
-In Sec.~\ref{sec:BO} we obtain the exact BO solution and compare it with an expansion of the exact nonadiabatic result derived in Sec.~\ref{sec:exact}.
-In Sec.~\ref{sec:identical} we address the interesting case of identical nuclei and discuss the permutational symmetry of the molecular states and the correlation functions.
-Finally, in Sec.~\ref {sec:comments} we discuss other applications of the harmonic model and its limitations.
+In Section~\ref{sec:model} we present the model and obtain a dimensionless Hamiltonian operator in a set of variables that allows the exact separation of the motion of the center of mass.
+In Section~\ref{sec:exact} we solve the Schr\"{o}dinger equation exactly.
+In Section~\ref{sec:BO} we obtain the exact BO solution and compare it with an expansion of the exact nonadiabatic result derived in Section~\ref{sec:exact}.
+In Section~\ref{sec:identical} we address the interesting case of identical nuclei and discuss the permutational symmetry of the molecular states and the correlation functions.
+Finally, in Section~\ref{sec:comments} we discuss other applications of the harmonic model and its limitations.